WE2BS/openerp-rent/docs/index.rst

     * Automatic invoice creation in background when needed
     * Easy to configure report based on Aeroo Report engine

+Try it, and feel free to send bugs or feature request on the github project's page : http://github.com/WE2BS/openerp-rent

 .. toctree::
    :maxdepth: 2

+   install

 Indices and tables
 ==================